devgaganin/Save-Restricted-Content-Bot-V2/README.md

 - `/batch` - (For owner only) Use this command to save upto 10000 files from a pvt or public restricted channel at once.
 - `/cancel` -  Use this to stop batch
 - Time delay is added to avoid FloodWait and keep user account safe.
+- `/setchat` directly upload in channel or group
 # Variables

 - `API_ID`